OctopusDeploy/docs/docs/administration/authentication/index.md

 Starting from **Octopus 3.17**, there is also the ability to specify the details for multiple logins for each user.
 For example, you could specify that a user can log is as a specific UPN/SamAccountName from Active Directory or that they could login using a specific account/email address using GoogleApps.
 Whichever option is actually used to login, Octopus will identify them as the same user.

-### Matching External Identities to Octopus Users {#AuthenticationProviders-Usernames,emailaddresses,UPNsandExternalIds}
+### Matching external identities to Octopus users {#AuthenticationProviders-Usernames,emailaddresses,UPNsandExternalIds}

 When someone signs in to Octopus using an external authentication provider, Octopus will try to find their user account by looking for matching identifiers.
 It starts by looking for a matching identifiers from the external authentication provider, and will eventually fall back to match on email address.

-## Changing Authentication Providers
+## Changing authentication providers

 In some circumstances you may want to move from one authentication provider to another.
 The best way to do this is have a period of time where you enable both the new and old authentication providers.